Code and Compile Guidelines

 • The iOS distribution includes an Xcode project in the ex directory.
 The sample application must be compiled from this project.
 It is recommended to look at this sample project to understand how to link the C API with your application.

 • The C API distributions for Windows and macOS come bundled with OpenSSL.
 These OpenSSL binaries are for developer convenience only and should not be used in production environments.
-The C API distribution for Linux does not come with OpenSSL.
+The C API distributions for Linux do not come with OpenSSL.

 .NET API